iomega/paired-data-form/api/README.md

 Extra information is gathered for some of the identifiers and urls in a project json files.
 This extra information is called an enrichment.
 [Redis](https://redis.io/) is used to store enrichments and as job queue.

-[Elastic search](https://www.elastic.co/elasticsearch/) is use to perform full text search and filtering of projects.
+[Elastic search](https://www.elastic.co/elasticsearch/) is used to perform full text search and filtering of projects.

 Consumption of the web service is explained in the [developers manual](../manuals/developers.md).